Ketamine for PTSD

 • Alterations in cognition, mood, arousal, and reactivity

-Specifically, the researchers reported that significantly more participants in the ketamine group (67%) attained at least a 30% or more reduction in symptoms from baseline at week two compared to just 20% of study participants that received the benzodiazepine medication, midazolam.
+Specifically, the researchers reported that significantly more participants in the ketamine group (67%) attained at least a 30% or more reduction in symptoms from baseline at week two compared to 20% of participants that received the benzodiazepine medication, midazolam.
 Ketamine infusions were associated with marked improvements across three of the four symptom clusters of PTSD.

 Also noteworthy, participants in the ketamine group experienced a greater reduction in comorbid depressive symptoms.
-Considering the high comorbidity of depression among individuals with PTSD, this is a very promising finding.
+Considering the high comorbidity of depression among individuals with PTSD, this is a promising finding.

 As the first randomized controlled trial of repeated ketamine administration for chronic PTSD, this study is significant in the area of research.
+While this study represents a significant step forward in understanding the potential of ketamine for treating chronic PTSD, more research is needed to fully evaluate its efficacy and safety.

 A 2008 study found that perioperative (the time period of a patient's surgical procedure) low-dose ketamine use in burned soldiers undergoing surgery may have a protective effect against the development of PTSD.
 The study, which was conducted at the U.S. Army Institute of Surgical Research (USAISR), found that burn victims who received ketamine during surgery had a lower prevalence of PTSD compared to those who did not receive the drug.